nodejs/undici/README.md

 * `'connect'`, emitted when a client has connected, the `Client` instance is passed as argument.

-* `'disconnect'`, emitted when a client has disconnected, the `Client` instance is passed as argument.
+* `'disconnect'`, emitted when a client has disconnected.
+The first argument is the `Client` instance, the second is the the error that caused the disconnection.

 <a name='errors'></a>
 ### `undici.errors`